Analysis | 3 takeaways from the third night of the Republican National Convention

 The claim echoed Trump’s own recent commentary on Biden and faith, in which Trump said Biden “hurt the Bible.
 Hurt God.
 He’s against God.”

-Byrne also offered an extreme claim, saying, “President Trump will stand up against Biden-Harris, who are the most anti-life presidential ticket ever, even supporting the horrors of late term abortion and infanticide.”
+Byrne also claimed, “President Trump will stand up against Biden-Harris, who are the most anti-life presidential ticket ever, even supporting the horrors of late term abortion and infanticide.”

 Biden has not, in fact, expressed support for late-term abortion, let alone killing babies.
 He has said he supports codifying Roe v.
 Wade into law and the standard set by Planned Parenthood v.
 Casey, which affirmed a legal right to abortion until a fetus is viable.